GordeyChernyy/OculusScreenBug/README.md

 Open the build while not wearing the headset

-Headset doesn't go into pause like it was before
+Headset doesn't go into pause like it was before so it updates everything in computer display

-Press SPACE to load another scene
+Press SPACE to load another scene without wearing the headset.
+After loading scene if you will put headset on you will get black screen inside headset but computer display will render everything.

-screen is now black

 If doing all the same while wearing the headset everything is fine.